tytydraco/yessleep/out/Love_Shouldnt_Sting.md

 “YOU STUPID FUCKING TWAT!”

 Pitter patter.
 It sounded like it was starting to rain, but my neck hairs stood on end.
 I looked to the kitchen window and saw dozens of wasps landing and gathering on the glass outside.
 Their angry buzzing got louder and louder.
-One of the wasps whipped by my head, and I felt a searing pain in my cheek.
+A wasp whipped by my head, and I felt a searing pain in my cheek.
 Another whipped by.
 And another.
 I looked at the hole in the wall where my phone had hit, and tens of wasps were spilling out, launching themselves into the air.

 The light fixture above the kitchen table started to rattle, and the fixture fell, crashing down into the pan of manicotti.
 A massive, writhing swarm rushed out with a deafening buzz, a hellish river of black and yellow.
 And they made a bee line for me.